Movement Diameter vs Case Diameter

 Movement diameter defines the minimum internal boundary of the case.

-Case diameter is the result of resolving clearance, structure, and retention around it within defined tolerance limits.
+Case diameter is the result of resolving clearance, structure, and retention around this boundary within defined tolerance limits.

 Scroll to Top